-1. Postpartum is Hard than Being Pregnant
+1. Postpartum is Harder than Being Pregnant

 2. You may Actually WANT out of the Hospital

-The nurses only helped if you asked which just made you feel like a horrible person for wanting help to sleep.
-When I asked about if there was a specific way I needed to shower for the first time, they said no and then walked away.
+The nurses only helped if you asked, which just made you feel like a horrible person for wanting to go to sleep.
+When I asked if there was a specific way I needed to shower for the first time, they said no and then walked away.
 Like I didn’t need help getting into the shower for the first time after laying in a hospital for three days straight.
 You were expected to be able to be a mom.
 Right there.
 Without help.
 I wanted out.
 I wanted freedom.

 When I was in the hospital, I was totally okay with only a couple of minutes of sleep at a time.
 I was perfectly fine just holding my daughter all night and not sleeping.
-Not sure if it was the excitement or how uncomfortable the bed was, but I didn’t need sleep.
+Not sure if it was the excitement or how uncomfortable the bed was, but I just didn’t need sleep.
 But the second I got home, it was all I wanted.
 I just wanted to sleep and Kayleigh didn’t.
-We didn’t know how to handle it all and so the first couple of nights were full of NO sleep.
+I didn’t know how to handle it all and so the first couple of nights were full of NO sleep.

 4. You May not get to Sleep when the Baby Sleeps

 Everyone told me that I would be tired and I should just sleep when the baby sleeps.
 They said to let someone else do the chores and I could just sleep.
 But my body wasn’t used to sleeping during the day.
-Sure, I got a nap every once in a while, but most of the time, my body said that it was day time and I should just stay awake watching my daughter sleep and thinking of the chores I should be doing.
+Sure, I got a nap every once in a while, but most of the time, my body said that it was daytime and I should just stay awake watching my daughter sleep and thinking of the chores I should be doing.
 Of course, I still didn’t do them.

 5. Your body Doesn’t Just Go back to Normal

-Yes, plenty of people will tell you this, but there were a lot of people who said that I would just loose all of the pregnancy weight quickly because I was already skinny and breastfeeding would help.
-I did get down to my pregnancy weight pretty quickly, but I gained it all back when Kayleigh started eating more since it made me more hungry.
+Yes, plenty of people will tell you this, but there were a lot of people who said that I would just lose all of the pregnancy weight quickly.
+This was going to happen because I was already pretty thin and I would be nursing.
+I did get down to my pregnancy weight pretty quickly, but I gained it all back when Kayleigh started eating more.
+The more she ate, the fewer nutrients I had, and the more I needed to eat too.
 It was such a quick process.